Western Union Vs MoneyGram

 When it comes to transfers to a bank account, it all depends on where you’re sending money to.
 Western Union payments can take up to 2 days.
 MoneyGram payments can arrive in anything from an hour or two to a day or two.
 You’ll see an estimated delivery time when you set up your payment online or in the provider app.

-Both Western Union and MoneyGram are fully licensed and regulated by the FCA in the UK, and other regulatory bodies around the world.
+Both Western Union and MoneyGram are licensed and regulated by regulatory bodies around the world.
 They use both smart technology and thorough verification processes to keep customer money safe.

 However, it’s worth noting that fraudsters do target cash collection services like Western Union and MoneyGram from time to time.
 That’s because payments for cash collection are so fast and can’t easily be traced once they’ve been picked up.
 You should only use either service to send money to people you know and trust, to be on the safe side.